 Laura Durlacher, MS

-Laura has over 8 years of experience in IT, data analysis, and project management.
+Laura has over 8 years of experience in IT, data analysis, and project management, including designing and implementing the PICC website.
 She’s been involved with lemur conservation since childhood; for the past 2 years she has volunteered her time as an educational docent and keeper assistant at the Duke Lemur Center.
 She loves learning and spends her free time educating herself on lemurs with classes in primate conservation and ecology through Duke University.
 She has also learned to speak Malagasy in her efforts to contribute to lemur conservation.
 Laura speaks English, Spanish, Portuguese, French and Malagasy.

 Onsite IT Project Chief